Making a tax relief claim for a child

 - under the age of 16

-- over the age of 16 and receiving full time instruction at any school
+- over the age of 16 and receiving full-time education at any school

 Children who leave school in the year

-As long as your child was in full time school education at some point in the year (even if they have gone on to higher education in that year) you can still claim the deduction.
+As long as your child was in full-time education at some point in the year you can still claim an increase in your exemption threshold.
+Even if they went to higher education during the year.

 Children in higher education

-You can no longer claim this relief for children in higher education (for example a degree or equivalent course).
+You can no longer claim this allowance for children in higher education, for example, a degree or equivalent course.
 Student finance provide financial assistance for children in higher education.

 How to claim

-You need to complete the section for claiming this deduction on the personal tax return.
+To claim this deduction you need to complete the relevant section on your personal tax return.

 Use our tax calculator to see how allowances for children reduce your tax.

-The amount you will receive in your tax assessment is:
+The maximum amount per child you'll receive on your tax assessment is:

 Child's income in own right